Skip to content

 Scholarships, Research Grants, & Travel Grants

-A majority of undergraduate majors in the Department of Geology & Geophysics receive some level of financial aid.
-Departmental scholarships to undergraduate Geoscience, Geological Engineering and Earth Science Composite Teaching majors generally are awarded once a year and are announced at the department’s Spring Awards Luncheon prior to the start of the academic year in which the scholarships will become effective.
-Scholarship monetary awards will be credited directly to the recipient’s tuition bill by the University Scholarship Office.
+You can apply to departmental scholarships and College of Science scholarships through the University General Application.
 To be considered for a departmental scholarship, please submit an application via the link above by February 15.
 Only one application is necessary for both regular scholarship funding and Field Geology (GEO 4510/4520).
 Check all that apply on the application.

 Graduate and undergraduate students majoring or minoring in Geology and Geophysics.